appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 ### Practice your delivery.

 - Look up some common interview questions and practice answering them.
   - Think like a politician.
 When someone asks you a question, see if you can use it to transition into one of your "talking points".
 That said, don't think _too much_ like a politician.
-We expect you to answer our questions, not evade them :wink:
+We expect you to answer our questions, not evade them ;)
 - Practice out loud.
 - Record yourself.
   - This allows you to see how you are presenting yourself and how concise and engaging your answers are.